nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/Variating_numepoch_and_neurons/5zvq2b.gif)

-The neural network built with Adam optimizer works well in prediction, good values of testing score was given in output, in accorrding with the training one, the model do not overfit and seems to have a good predictive power.
+The neural network built with Adam optimizer works well in prediction.
+Good values of testing score was given in output, in accorrding with the training one, the model do not overfit and seems to have a good predictive power.
 The accuracy of training and testing are in agreement with a score of 0.97

-This is followed by a section in wich there is a variation of the hyperparameters of the model(expecially for the SGD one), such as the number of nodes in each hidden layer and the learning rate, trying to evidentiate some specific values for reduce the complexity of the model built.

 Even though the one layer neural network(also known as multilayer perceptron(MLP)) worked well in prediction, is there also the implementation of an other Neural Network to see if it can improve the performance of the previous one, composed with two hydden layer devided by a drop out one.
 Also here it's been done a study on the better value for the hyperparameters, testing the model in variation of neuron number for each layer and the number of epoch of run.
 That model was executed for a growing number of epoch, until it came up into overfitting of training data.